esrel/SISL-poster/readme.txt

 --------------------------------------------------------------------------------
 Known Restrictions
 --------------------------------------------------------------------------------
-1. You cannot use float environments such as table and figure.
-However, you can directly use tabular and tabularx environments, as well as \includegraphics and tikzpicture.
+(1) You cannot use float environments such as table and figure.
+However, you can use tabular and tabularx environments, as well as \includegraphics and tikzpicture.

 ================================================================================